YashikaGadhiya/git-github/README.md

 # git-github
-This is for Tutporial Purpose
+This is for Tutorial Purpose